Biomaterials-for-Medical-Devices-AI/Helix/docs/users/data_preprocessing.md

 # Preprocessing your data
-BioFEFI allows you preprocess your data before training any models.
+Helix allows you preprocess your data before training any models.
 This includes normalising your data, removing low variance features or highly correlated features.

 ![Data preprocessing page](../_static/data-preprocessing-page.png)